Skip to content

 German GPA Converter

-Convert German university grades (1.0 to 5.0) into international GPA equivalents using a modified Bavarian-style formula and customizable grade thresholds.
+Convert German university grades (1.0 to 5.0) into bounded 4.0-style planning equivalents with customizable pass and fail thresholds.

 Good: Strong performance with clear understanding of core material.

-German systems often use 5.0 as the maximum grade value.
+German systems often use 5.0 as the failing grade value.

 In many German systems, 4.0 is the minimum passing grade.